Skip to content

 Apple's AirPods to Receive Major Update

-Apple's AirPods are set to receive a major update.
-Photo: Getty Images
+Apple's AirPods to Receive Major Update Photo: Getty Images

 Adrian Mühlroth

 After the error-ridden and delayed iOS 18, Apple needs a reset.
-This is expected to come in the form of iOS 26.
-The new numbering, which represents the corresponding year rather than the operating system version, coincides with the biggest redesign since iOS 7.
+This comes now in the form of iOS 26.
+The new numbering, which no longer represents the version of the operating system but the corresponding year, is accompanied by the biggest redesign since iOS 7.
 But it’s not just the iPhone that will be revamped by the iOS update–AirPods are also getting many new features.

 Major Update with Five New Features for AirPods

-According to “9To5Mac,” five extensive new features are planned, which Apple could unveil at its developer conference WWDC on Monday.
+As “9To5Mac” reported in advance, five extensive new features are planned for AirPods.
+Apple presented these at the WWDC developer conference on Monday.

 Camera Control

-With the iPhone 16, Apple introduced camera control–a button on the right edge of the device that functions as a two-stage shutter, zoom wheel, and function switcher.
-With the update to iOS 26, AirPods could also receive a type of camera control.
-By squeezing the stems, the headphones could serve as a remote shutter.
+With the iPhone 16, Apple introduced camera control–a button on the right edge of the device that functions as a two-stage shutter, zoom wheel, and function switch.
+With the update to iOS 26, AirPods also get a type of camera control.
+By squeezing the stems, the headphones serve as a remote shutter.

 The feature is reminiscent of the shutter function in the wired Apple EarBuds.
 Nine years later, AirPods are finally catching up.